newnes/Time-Series-Sound/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
----

 ## Author
-**Nestor Mendez / FiboQuant_MX
+**Nestor Mendez / FiboQuant_MX**
 GitHub: @newnes
----

 ## Contributing
-**Contributions, issues, and feature requests are welcome.
-Feel free to open an issue or submit a pull request.**
+Contributions, issues, and feature requests are welcome.
+Feel free to open an issue or submit a pull request.
----

 ## Show your support
-**If you find this project interesting, please give it a star on GitHub.**
+If you find this project interesting, please give it a star on GitHub.